Last updated: 8 November 2022

 Whilst nobody will mind helping you out, most people will only bring enough money for themselves.
 Not themselves and you!

 Buy Your Own Food And Drink

-Establish before you set off whether you will buy rounds or whether you will buy your own.
+Before you set off, establish whether you will get rounds or buy your own drinks.

-Either fulfill your role by contributing to drinks, or, decide at the start that you will all pay for your own food and drink for the duration of the tour.
+Fulfil your role by contributing to drinks, or decide at the start that you will all pay for your own throughout the tour.